Shopify/polaris/src/components/Card/README.md

 # Card

-Cards are used to group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and get thing done.
+Cards are used to group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and get things done.

 **Problem**